 The business community and residents of Cook County are facing many challenges due to the COVID-19 outbreak.
-In an effort to alleviate some of the burden on our liquor license holders, the 2019-2020 license year has been extended to July 31, 2020.
-Accordingly, provided current license holders obtain a 2020-2021 license by that date, they will not be charged a late fee.
-This will also allow license holders to renew their Cook County liquor licenses in time to meet the Illinois Liquor Commission's extended date of July 31, 2020.
-Please click here for a complete list of the Cook County Financial Relief Package.
+In an effort to alleviate some of the burden on our liquor license holders, the 2020-2021 license year has been extended to June 30, 2021.
+Accordingly, provided current license holders obtain a 2021-2022 license by that date, they will not be charged a late fee.
+Additionally, some license and application fees have been reduced for the 2021-2022 license year, please click here to see these reductions.
+For a complete list of the Cook County Financial Relief Package please click here.

-In response to the COVID-19 pandemic, any person who, as of June 1, 2020, holds a valid 2020-2021 Cook County retailer’s liquor license may apply for a temporary beer garden license for that location.
+In response to the COVID-19 pandemic, any person who holds a valid current Cook County retailer’s liquor license may apply for a temporary beer garden license for that location.

 - Applicants must complete an application available under the download section.

 - Temporary beer garden licenses will be effective until December 31, 2021.
 The fee for a temporary beer garden license is $300.00.
 Payment must be remitted at the time of the filing of the application.
 Applicants may also apply for a temporary beer garden special late license, subject to the requirements of Section 6-34 of the Cook County Liquor Control Act.
 There is no fee for a temporary beer garden special late license.

 - For the temporary beer garden license only, the notice requirements are not required.
 However, those notice requirements must still be followed by any applicant applying for a regular beer garden license, even if the applicant has or previously had a temporary beer garden license.